camunda/camunda-docs/docs/reference/announcements.md

 To prevent this entirely we removed the Operate 8.2.6 artifacts from this release.

-Camunda Platform 8.2.7 is scheduled to be officially released on Tuesday Jun 13th.
+As Camunda Platform 8.2.7 was already released on Tuesday Jun 13th, you can just update to 8.2.7 directly, skipping 8.2.6.

 ### OpenSearch 1.3.x support